oarepo/invenio-oarepo-ui-quasar/README.md

 iconObject = {
     // only one of the following properties should be contained
     name: 'iconName',
-    namePath: 'xpath to metadata that gives icon name',
+    namePath: 'jsonpath to metadata that gives icon name',
     url: 'url of the image that should be used as an icon',
-    urlPath: 'xpath to the record metadata that gives icon image',
+    urlPath: 'jsonpath to the record metadata that gives icon image',
     // the following props can be added as well
     iconClass: 'list of css classes to be set on the icon element',
     iconStyle: 'extra css style for the icon',